Building Sustainable Business Opportunities in Haiti (Why Coffee Matters)

 Part of the solution includes understanding Haiti’s soil.
 Full disclosure: we are not soil experts but would like to connect with one.
 Here’s an interesting article we found online about Haiti’s soil.
 It’s a really long (long) article, but useful?

-Recommendation #3: revamp your school’s curriculum around agriculture
+Recommendation #3: revamp community projects & the school curriculum around agriculture

 School Gardens — A ton of useful materials